The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 At this point, you feel a mixture of excitement, happiness, and pride in what you’ve built out of the rubble of your previous life.

-Have you had the experience of starting over in life?
+Have you ever had to experience to start from nothing or just starting over in life?
 What happened?
 How did it go?
 Let us know in the comments.

 Wow…this is very insightful and amazing, Thanks bro for the motivation and inspiration.